charanpulivendula/WebApp-Foundations-7day/README.md

-# Foundations of how to write logical and modular code in Web Applications in 7 days
+# Foundations of how to write clean, logical and modular code in Web Applications in 7 days